Description

 Risk and Exploitability

-The supply data does not provide a CVSS score or an EPSS metric, and the vulnerability is not listed in the CISA KEV catalog, so the exact severity and exploitation likelihood cannot be quantified.
-However, based on the description, the likely attack vector involves a local actor with the ability to trigger driver unbind—for example, an application running with elevated privileges or a malicious user that can unload a module.
-If exploited, the flaw can cause the kernel to crash, leading to denial of service and potential subsequent privilege escalation.
-This risk assessment is based solely on the available information and the inferred attack path.
+The EPSS score of <1% indicates a very low exploitation probability, and the vulnerability is not listed in CISA KEV.
+The CVSS score is 5.5, indicating moderate severity.
+Based on the description, the likely attack vector involves a local actor capable of triggering driver unbind—for example, an application running with elevated privileges or a malicious user that can unload a module.
+If exploited, the flaw can cause the kernel to crash, leading to denial of service.

 Remediation